Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 The flair joke in *Office Space* works because the workplace has confused visible compliance with actual value.
 The employee is technically meeting the stated requirement, but the manager still wants more enthusiasm, more performance, more proof that she has internalized the metric.

-That is what bad measurement does.

-It starts as a proxy for the work.
-Then it becomes the work.
-Eventually people are no longer optimizing the outcome.
-They are optimizing their appearance inside the reporting system.
+Bad measurement starts as a proxy for the work, becomes the work, and eventually persuades people to optimize their appearance inside the reporting system rather than the outcome.

 This is the warning behind [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law), especially the formulation popularized by Marilyn Strathern in ["Improving ratings"](https://journals.sagepub.com/doi/10.1177/135638909700300102):